PatriciaGN/music-library/music_library/albums_repository_class_recipe.md

     end
   end
 end

+    describe "#create" do
+      it "creates a new album object with its atributes" do repository = AlbumsRepository.new

+        album = Album.new
+        album.title = "Trompe le Monde"
+        album.release_year = 1991
+        album.artist_id = 1

+        repository.create(album)

+        all_albums = repository.all
+        last_albums = all_albums.last

+        expect(last_albums.title).to eq "Trompe le Monde"
+        expect(last_albums.release_year).to eq "1991"
+        expect(last_albums.artist_id).to eq "1"
+      end
+    end

+    describe "#delete" do
+      it "deletes artist with id 1"
+        repo = ArtistRepository.new

+        id_to_delete = 1

+        repo.delete(id_to_delete)

+        all_albums = repo.all
+        all_albums.length #=>1
+        all_albums.first.id #=>2
+      end
+    end

+    describe "#update" do
+     it "updates a record" do
+      repo = AlbumsRepository.new

+      updated_album = repo.find(1)

+      updated_album.title = "Vicious"
+      updated_album.release_date = "2019"

+      repo.update(artist)

+      expect(album.title).to eq "Wargasm"
+      expect(album.release_date).to eq "2019"
+     end
+    end

+      UPSERT method - We can use it to update if the record exists or create it if it doesn't.
+For example:

+      FOREIGN KEY CONSTRAINTS - It's just telling sql that the foreign key needs to be related to an id in a different table

 8. Test-drive and implement the Repository class behaviour After each test you write, follow the test-driving process of red, green, refactor to implement the behaviour.